What is the Global Read Aloud?

 Are there lesson plans?

-No, however, many many people share ideas on the Facebook or on Twitter.
+No, however, many many people share ideas on Facebook or on Twitter.
 I also have a Pinterest page where I try to share as much stuff as I can.
+Please note that the Global Read Aloud is trademarked and cannot be used to sell products, including but not limited to lesson ideas and resources on Teachers Pay Teachers.

 What are things you can do with your students?